Home > vebroflex

 vebroflex systems provide a cushioned, sound deadening effect underfoot which produces an ergonomically warm feel in any public or multi-occupancy space.
 All systems are highly flexible and offer excellent crack-bridging properties, in addition to being very easy to clean given their smooth and resistant finish.

-vebroflex is available in a range of build-ups laid with or without proprietary rubber underlay.
+vebroflex is available in a range of build-ups laid with or without proprietary liquid-applied PU membrane.
 Fast cure options where time is of the essence and a fast return to service is required are also available.

 All systems come in a range of decorative colour options or can be tailormade to custom or corporate colours on request.